g1eny0ung/github-colorful-contributions-graph/README.md

 > isometric-contributions may redraw the graph when the profile page loses focus, which overwrites colors from GitHub Colorful Contributions.
 > Since I am not the owner of isometric-contributions, it is difficult for me to keep up with any changes that might be made to it.
 >
-> Therefore, the color of isometric-contributions can only be overridden during the initial page load for now.
+> Therefore, the colors of isometric-contributions can only be overridden during the initial page load for now.

 ## License